RedTint/python-flask-feedback-system/README.md

 ## Database Access
 If you want to access the database and load it into another application, you can find it in the `./api/instance/` folder with file name `feedback.db`.

+### Resetting the Database
+Simply delete `feedback.db` and re-run the API.
+It should start the application from ground zero.

+### Modifying Departments
+In `./api/app.py`, go to Line 65.
+The departments are currently hard-coded.
+I have no plans of extending that at the moment.
+This was intended to be a very quick side project.

 ## Customization
 1. You can change the icons available inside the `./api/static/` folder.